Pnwcomputers/The-Computer-Handbook/Part V - Networking & Connectivity/Chapter 13 - Home Network Basics/Chapter13-HomeNetworkBasics.md

 * **Infrastructure Projects:** You need **wired network installation** (running ethernet cables through walls) or **enterprise-grade security** (VLANs, advanced VPNs).
 * **Professional Service Selection:** Ask prospective technicians if they perform a **site survey** (a professional assessment of coverage needs).

+***

-### Chapter Summary: Your Network Foundation
+### Chapter Summary: Key Takeaways

-* **Location Matters** more than equipment—central, elevated, unobstructed.
-* **Configuration Compatibility** is key for modern IoT devices.
-* **Documentation is Essential**—record your changed settings and passwords.
-* **DIY Limit:** Persistent issues, complex network design, and physical infrastructure work should be escalated to a professional.
+Review the most critical concepts learned in this chapter to cement your foundation:

+* **Location Matters:** Place the router centrally, elevated, and away from interference for optimal coverage.
+* **Configuration:** Always change the default admin password and use **WPA2 or WPA3 security**.
+* **Migration:** Use the **Air-Gapped Setup** method to configure the new router with the old network settings for a smooth transition.

+#### Professional Insight:

+> "The knowledge you gain here isn't just theory—it's the front-line reality that keeps our clients secure and productive."

+### What's Next?

+In **Chapter 14**, we'll cover **Internet Troubleshooting**—the essential knowledge you need to solve common connectivity issues before blaming your ISP.

-A well-configured home network is invisible when it's working properly.
+**Remember:** A well-configured home network is invisible when it's working properly.
 Spend time setting it up right once, and enjoy years of reliable connectivity.